 Children's bones grow by getting longer from the ends.
 There is a soft part at the end of a child's bones called a growth plate.
 Growth plates form new bone that makes bones longer.
 During adolescence, children's growth plates turn into hard bone so their bones stop getting longer.

 But even adult's bones constantly break down and reform in a process known as remodeling.

 In remodeling, old bone tissue is gradually replaced by new bone tissue

 Every bone in your body is completely remodeled about every 10 years

 For bones to grow and remodel, they need a steady supply of calcium, other minerals, vitamin D, and certain hormones.

 What does bone marrow do?

 Most bones have a porous center (meaning it's full of tiny holes) that contains bone marrow.
 Marrow is made of specialized cells (including stem cells) that produce blood cells What is in blood?
 Blood is the red fluid in your arteries and veins.
 It provides the oxygen, water, and nutrients that your tissues and organs need to survive.
-You have about 5 liters of blood in your body.
-Your... read more .
+You have about 5 liters (a little more than 1 gallon)... read more .

 What can go wrong with bones?

 Bone tumors may be cancerous or noncancerous (benign).
 Some cancerous tumors spread to your bones from other organs.